sunpy/sunpy.org/_posts/2014-04-28-gsoc-4-students.md

 the SunPy file database funcionality.

 [Rishabh Sharma](https://github.com/gunner272) (a.k.a. gunner272),
-who is pursuing at the moment a Computer Science and Engineering degree at Hyderabad (India), will be working on refractoring the lightcurve module, making it more consistant with the way Map works at the moment.
+who is currently pursuing a Computer Science and Engineering degree at Hyderabad (India), will be working on refractoring the lightcurve module, making it more consistant with the way Map works at the moment.
 This project will also make use of Astropy development, in particular to the [data tables module](https://astropy.readthedocs.org/en/stable/table/index.html).

-Last but no least, [Asish Panda](https://github.com/kaichogami) (a.k.a. kaichogami).
+Last but not least, [Asish Panda](https://github.com/kaichogami) (a.k.a. kaichogami).
 Asish is doing a degree in electronics and telecommunications at Bhubaneswar (India).
 He will be working on the integration of
 [Astropy's Quantity objects](https://astropy.readthedocs.org/en/stable/units/index.html)